- What is the purpose of a Local Plan?

 16. Can Green Belt land be developed?

-The National Planning Policy Framework (NPPF) (December 2023) states that “once established, there is no requirement for Green Belt boundaries to be reviewed or changed when plans are being prepared or updated.
+The National Planning Policy Framework (NPPF) (December 2023) which is the version of the NPPF that our Local Plan will be examined against, states that “once established, there is no requirement for Green Belt boundaries to be reviewed or changed when plans are being prepared or updated.
 Authorities may choose to review and alter Green Belt boundaries where exceptional circumstances are fully evidenced and justified, in which case proposals for changes should be made only through the plan-making process.
 Strategic policies should establish the need for any changes to Green Belt boundaries, having regard to their intended permanence in the long term, so they can endure beyond the plan period” (Para 145, NPPF, December 2023)

 The NPPF makes clear that it is at the discretion of Local Authorities as to whether Green Belt boundary is amended through the Local Plan process.
 Any changes need to demonstrate exceptional circumstances, and before concluding that exceptional circumstances exist, local authorities will need to demonstrate that the Local Plan: